A Helical-Deflector-Based Radio-Frequency Spiral Scanning System for keV Energy Electrons: Theoretical Concept of the Spiral Scanning

 Here, $f_b=|f_1-f_2|$ is the beat frequency, which determines the rate at which the amplitude envelope of the combined signal oscillates.
 For example, when $f_1=500$\,MHz, $f_2=600$\,MHz, and $E_d=1$\,V/m, a distinct beat pattern with $T_b=\dfrac{1}{f_b}=10$\,ns is observed, as shown in Fig.~\ref{fig:fig1_beatings}.
 For the case, when $f_1=500$\,MHz and $f_2=505$\,MHz the $T_b=200$\,ns.

-In the previous study \cite{Gevorgian2015}, a theoretical model of a helical deflector operating in the single frequency range of 400-1000 MHz was presented, along with experimental results.
-This deflector (Fig.~\ref{fig:fig2_deflector}), composed of two helical electrodes with a length L, separated by a distance d, was originally proposed for X-ray tubes to minimize transient-time effects at high frequencies.
+In the previous study \cite{Gevorgian2015}, a theoretical model of a helical deflector operating in the single frequency range of 400-1000\,MHz was presented, along with experimental results.
+This deflector (Fig.~\ref{fig:fig2_deflector}), composed of two helical electrodes of axial length L and width b separated by a distance d.
+This type of RF deflector was proposed by Shamaev in the 1960-s to avoid transit-time effects at high frequencies (see details in \cite{Zhigarev1972}).

 Electrons enter the deflector along the Z-axis with a constant non-relativistic velocity $V_z$.
 For circular or elliptical scanning, the deflector is driven by an RF voltage of angular frequency $\omega_1$.
 As the electrons pass through the deflector, their transverse velocity components $V_{x1}$ and $V_{y1}$ at the end of the deflector are given by \cite{Gevorgian2015}: